Darkade/Darkade.github.io/_posts/2020-11-18-dnd-how-often-to-roll.md

 This is simple right? you roll a `d20` add your `Bonus` and compare it to the `DC` of the task ahead.
 So, given a `DC 15` with no bonus your chance of succeeding is `6/20` that is `30%`.
 And for the same `DC 15` with a `+5 Bonus` the chance of success is `11/20 = 55%`.

-In the first case it's becase, out of the numbers a `d20` can generate, `6` are equal or greater than `15`:
+In the first case it's because, out of the numbers a `d20` can generate, six are equal or greater than `15`:

 ```
 {1 , 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14} are bellow 15